Yao Xing: Middle reign: entrenchment and stagnation

 In 403, with his Later Liang state continuously under attack by Northern Liang and Southern Liang, Lü Long surrendered the Guzang region—the only territory still remaining under Later Liang control—to Later Qin, thus ending Later Liang.
 Yao Xing moved Lü Long and his clan to Chang'an and made him and his brother Lü Chao (呂超) officials.
 However, because Northern Liang and Southern Liang were only nominal vassals, Guzang was effectively a lone island of Later Qin control.
 In 404, Southern Liang's king Tufa Rutan (Tufa Lilugu's brother) stopped claiming kingly title and using his own era name, in a further showing of submission to Later Qin, although internally he remained effectively independent.

 In 405, at the request of the Jin general Liu Yu, Yao Xing returned 12 commanderies that had switched their allegiance from Jin to Later Qin during the Jin civil war from 398 to 405, despite his officials' opposition.
 (This gesture, however, would not be reciprocated by Liu, who would destroy Later Qin after Yao Xing's death.)

 In 406, in response to Tufa Rutan's tribute of 3,000 horses and 30,000 sheep, Yao Xing became so touched that he yielded Guzang to Tufa Rutan, thus ending Later Qin's actual control of the Guzang region.

 In 407, believing that Qifu Gangui was becoming difficult to control, when Qifu Gangui arrived in Chang'an for an official visit, he detained Qifu Gangui to be a civilian official, while giving command of Qifu Gangui's army to Qifu Gangui's heir apparent, Qifu Chipan.

 Later in 407, Later Qin and Northern Wei agreed to peace—returning previously captured generals to each other.
-The Later Qin general Liu Bobo (who would later change his name to Helian Bobo), who was then in charge of Shuofang (朔方, in modern Ordos, Inner Mongolia), because his father Liu Weichen (劉衛辰) had been killed by Northern Wei forces in 391, became angry and declared a rebellion, establishing Xia.
+The Later Qin general Liu Bobo (who would later change his name to Helian Bobo), who was then in charge of Shuofang (朔方, in modern Ordos, Inner Mongolia), because his father Liu Weichen had been killed by Northern Wei forces in 391, became angry and declared a rebellion, establishing Xia.
 Liu Bobo used guerrilla tactics against Later Qin, wearing Later Qin's armies and cities down.
 From this point on, Later Qin began to decline.